allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 variables like `1`, `ABC`, `OK` or `NOK`, which caused that it was hard to find a connection between input and output data.
 Moreover, any change in an API caused changes in many tests.

-In this article we show how we managed to write very clean and easy to maintain integration tests.
+In this article we show how we managed to write integration tests, which are very clean and easy to maintain.
 Inspired by [Domain—driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) ubiquitous language, we introduced common domain context not just to our business logic, but also to our tests.

-We’re using [Scala](http://www.scala-lang.org/) language and [specs2](https://etorreborre.github.io/specs2/) testing framework in our team, so this article will contain few technical details specific to this toolset.
-However ideas presented in this article are applicable to any other framework.
+We’re using [Scala](http://www.scala-lang.org/) language and [specs2](https://etorreborre.github.io/specs2/) testing framework in our team, so this article contains few technical details specific to this toolset.
+However, ideas presented in this article are applicable to any framework.
 They work very well with [Behavior—driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) frameworks, like JBehave, about which Grzegorz Witkowski recently [blogged](http://allegrotech.io/acceptance-testing-with-jbehave-and-gradle.html).